 There are several other ways to use Delta SkyMiles, but we don’t advise redeeming your airline rewards in these ways unless you find the per-mile value is greater than what you’d get by booking a flight.

-- Purchase Delta Sky Club airport lounge membership
+- Purchase premium drinks in Delta Sky Club lounges

 - Cover some flight reservation costs, such as ticket change fees

 - Book a Delta Vacations package, which includes hotel, rental car, and flight reservations